B3L7/phaser3-tilemap-pack/README.md

-# Phaser 3 Tilemap & Asset Pack Project Template
+# Phaser 3 Tilemap & File Pack Project Template

-A Phaser 3 Project Template with Webpack, Tilemap, and Asset Pack.
+A Phaser 3 Project Template with Webpack, Tilemap, and File Pack.
 This template was created to illustrate the conecept of having a single Level Class (Extended from the Scene Class) which generates the game level from dynamically loaded tilemaps.

 ### Requirements